 or subtype of leukemia you have.
 These tests include:

 - A test that looks for certain changes in the cell chromosomes from a sample of blood or bone marrow (cytogenetic analysis).

 - A test that compares cancer cells to normal blood cells to find the specific kind of leukemia (immunophenotyping).

-- A test to look for genes that are "turned on" in several subtypes of leukemia, such as acute promyelocytic leukemia.
+- A test to look for genes that are "turned on" in several types of leukemia, such as acute myelogenous leukemia (AML).
 This test is called a reverse transcription-polymerase chain reaction test, or RT-PCR.

 Your doctor may also

 - Chest X-rays, to find out if leukemia or an infection

 is the cause of lung problems such as persistent coughing, coughing up blood,

 - CT scan of the head, chest, and belly, to find out